Texas men’s divorce attorneys provide answers to frequently asked questions about the Texas divorce process and Texas divorce laws.

 Conviction of a felony and adultery are the last two grounds.
 It is important to note that the person alleging grounds for divorce must also prove those grounds.
 For example, when a spouse suspects adultery that spouse must be able to prove the adultery occurred.

-It is very difficult to predict the cost of a divorce.
+It is very difficult to predict the cost of a divorce in Texas.
 It all depends on the issues involved and how the opposing party is going to respond to the divorce.

 However, the more issues (i.e. custody, property valuations, fitness of a parent) that arise and the number of contested issues will add to the cost of the divorce.
 The more issues that clients and the opposing party can agree on, the lower the cost of the divorce.

 When discussing whether or not a client can afford to go through a divorce, we often explain to the client that there are highs and lows in a divorce case.
 At the onset of a case, fees will be quite expensive with getting the initial pleadings (petitions and answers) filed and working on getting temporary orders (dealing with possession and access to children, property issues and financials) issued.